IRHPC/irhpc.github.io/docs/intro.md

 # Acquiring Access

-The resources provided by the Icelandic high performance computing centre (IHPC/IREI) is available to Icelandic universities and governmental research institutes.
+The resources provided by the Icelandic high performance computing centre (IHPC/IREI) are available to Icelandic universities and governmental research institutes.
 Scientists in independent research instututes may also gain access, provided their research is funded by public grants.